SriCharan004/c_mini_project/README.md

 - Count occurrences of a name with a flight number
 - Deduct balance from a user's account
 - Increase the capacity of a flight
-- Add a refund for cancelled flights
+- Add a refund for canceled flights
 - Delete booked users for a specified flight number

 ## Structures